microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-singlevm-rhel7/README.md

    - Choose an admin username and password for your VM.

-   - Choose a name for your VM.
+   - Choose DNS Label Prefix for the public IP which should be unique.
+Note that this will also be the name of your VM.

-   - Choose an EAP username and password to enable the EAP manager UI and deployment method.
+   - Choose JBoss EAP username and password to enable the JBoss EAP manager UI and deployment method.

-   - Provide your RHSM Username and Password
+   - Provide your RHSM username and password

 ## Deployment Steps

-Build your environment with EAP 7.2 on top of RHEL 7.7 on Azure by clicking the Deploy to Azure button and fill in the following parameter values:
+Build your environment with JBoss EAP 7.2 on top of RHEL 7.7 on Azure by clicking the Deploy to Azure button and fill in the following parameter values:

-   - **Subscription** - Choose the right subscription where you would like to deploy.
+   - **Subscription** - Choose the appropriate subscription where you would like to deploy.

-   - **Resource Group** - Create a new Resource group or you can select an existing one.
+   - **Resource Group** - Create a new Resource Group or you can select an existing one.

-   - **Location** - Choose the right location for your deployment.
+   - **Location** - Choose the appropriate location for your deployment.

    - **Admin Username** - User account name for logging into your RHEL VM.